tomasrubin/specsimfts/README.md

 ## Methods description

+For the background to the simulation methods refer to the article [1].

-The packages includes four simulation approaches (see below).
+The packages includes four simulation approaches (see below) depending how the functional time series dynamics is specified.
 Each approach includes a function to simulate a FTS sample and another one to calculate the theoretical lagged autocovariance operator.
 The numerical calculation of these operators is performed by integrating the spectral density operators through the inverse formula.
 While the simulation methods are generally fast, the inverse formula integration can be slower.

-* Simulation using the Cramer-Karhunen-Loeve expansion:
+* Specification by eigendecomposition of spectral density operators:
     + functions: `CKL_simulate`, `CKL_covlagh_operator`,
     + demo (Example 4.1 in the paper): `demo_CKL`.
-* Simulation with given spectral density operators (with no special structure),
+* Specification of spectral density operators by their kernels (with no special structure):
     + functions: `spec_density_simulate`, `spec_density_covlagh_operator`,
     + demo (Example 4.1 in the paper): `demo_plain_spec_density`.
-* Simulation of filtered white noise:
+* Specification as filtered white noise:
     + functions: `filter_simulate`, `filter_covlagh_operator`,
     + demos (Example 4.2 in the paper): `demo_FARFIMA_as_filter`, `demo_FARFIMA_as_filter_SVD`,
     + additional demos for custom-defined filter: `demo_custom_filter`, `demo_custom_filter_SVD`.